 Is Lady Macbeth really an evil fiend-like queen?
 Selfish, bullying and cruel?
-Or is Lady Macbeth simply ambitious for a husband whom she loves, and so forces herself to deny her true self, which is tender and vulnerable?
+Or is she simply ambitious for a husband whom she loves, and so forces herself to deny her true self, which is tender and vulnerable?

 During the 18th and 19th centuries audiences watching Shakespeare's Macbeth wanted Lady Macbeth to be fiend-like.
 A few actresses wanted to show her softer side, but the image was cast and it took a brave Lady to try to break the mould.
 The famous actress, Ellen Terry, attempted it and the reception was mixed.
 But, from then on more actresses were willing to explore a new side of Lady Macbeth.

-In this hub I compare Lady Macbeth the fiend and Lady Macbeth the caring wife.
-Please take the quick poll at the end to indicate how you perceive Lady Macbeth's character to be.
+In this article, I compare Lady Macbeth the fiend and Lady Macbeth the caring wife.
+Please take the quick poll at the end to indicate how you perceive this character's character to be.

 Lady Macbeth the Fiend